Rare Event Analysis of Large Language Models: Rare Completion Exploration

 \section{Rare Completion Exploration}

 While the methods for rare event probability estimation in Sect.~\ref{sec:results} are broadly applicable across domains, rare event exploration, i.e. the analysis of concrete realisations of rare events, is highly domain dependent.
 For example, in AI safety studies, one might generate dangerous completions to aid the development of specialised guardrails and filters.
 To present a useful analysis here applicable across domains, we focus on EDA techniques applied to rare completions.
-Such techniques provide an important starting point for any exploration analysis of rare completions, upon which domain-specific investigations can build.
+Such techniques provide an important starting point for any exploratory analysis of rare completions, upon which domain-specific investigations can build.

+As an example application, it may be desirable to filter out rare completions with extreme values of the observable of interest, e.g. to prevent unsafe responses.
+However, such filtering may be difficult if the observable requires a complete generation to be evaluated, or is expensive to compute.
+One solution is to identify cheaper-to-compute proxies for the observable, which can be monitored at runtime to enable early, cheap filtering.

+Here, we demonstrate how EDA techniques can be used to identify such proxies, using high ARI completions generated by the TinyStories-8M model as a case study.
+Since the ARI requires complete, multi-sentence strings to be accurately computed, finding useful proxies is of practical interest for filtering out high ARI completions.

-We consider completions for the TinyStories-8M generated using TPS with exponential reweighting and a bias value towards high ARI.
-This produces remarkably rare completions that can display extreme ARI values.
-Fig.~\ref{fig:observable_analysis} compares the resulting ARI scores against log probabilities and consecutive token repeats, $\text{Repeats}(\realtraj_{1:T}) = \sum_{t=1}^{T-1} \Indf[\realtoken_{t+1} = x_t]$.
-This is motivated by our observation of highly repetitive text in extreme ARI completions (see below), and is of interest more generally e.g. for decoding strategies \cite{holtzman2020the-curious}.
+The proxy we will consider here is the number of consecutive token repeats, $\text{Repeats}(\realtraj_{1:T}) = \sum_{t=1}^{T-1} \Indf[\realtoken_{t+1} = x_t]$.
+This choice is motivated first by our observation of highly repetitive text in extreme ARI completions (see below), second by the fact that it is of interest more generally e.g. for decoding strategies \cite{holtzman2020the-curious} and third because it is implemented efficiently in many LLM libraries, making it a practical candidate for a proxy.